thepower/power-docs/docs/Community/phase-1/02-download-build-run-docker.md

 ## Step 4: Start the Tea Ceremony client

-[Start the Tea Ceremony client](https://doc.thepower.io/docs/Maintain/get-and-start-tea-ceremony-client/#start-the-tea-ceremony-client) using the token you've got from the testnet administrators.
+[Start the Tea Ceremony client](https://doc.thepower.io/docs/Maintain/get-and-start-tea-ceremony-client/#start-the-tea-ceremony-client) using the token you've got from the bot.

 To start the client, run the following command: